Chilean flame creeper

 What does it look like?

 Climbing perennial, often to high canopy, usually hairless with a thick rootstock and slender stems with curling tendrils (<7cm long) and watery sap.
 Dull, soft, light green leaves with five leaflets (10-35 x 5-16 mm).
-Solitary tubular scarlet flowers (15 mm diameter) with five irregular petals with the bottom three having a very slender claw (7-8 mm long) appear from November to April followed by a thin, fleshy, deep blue seed capsule (1cm wide) made up of three round parts.
+Solitary tubular scarlet flowers (15 mm diameter, Nov-April) with five irregular petals with the bottom three having a very slender claw (7-8 mm long) are followed by a thin, fleshy, deep blue seed capsule (1cm wide) made up of three round parts.

 Are there any similar species?

 Tropaeolum pentaphyllum has flowers with only two upper petals developed.

 Effectively dispersed, moderately long-lived and scrambling habit.
 Tolerates warm to cold temperatures, salt, wind, many soil types, and damp to dry conditions.

 Climbs to canopy, alters light levels of bush areas, and can prevent the establishment of native species.

 Which habitats is it likely to invade?